 Early on in the project, prototype apps were run on purchased Sony mobiles with corresponding screens and performance.
 These were cut down to fit into the 3D-printed case with the same shape as the Ascom Myco.
 This was good enough to be able to test the basic interface concepts out in hospitals all over the world.
 Basic clickable prototype smartphones were also used by the UX team to test and communicate ideas within the project and with developers.

 To keep the project agile, Ascom held brief daily video meetings via Lync in which team members in Sweden and abroad could see each other’s faces.
 Instead of detailed specifications, basic documentation, graphics and simple prototypes were used by way of support, supplemented with close communication by Skype.
-This meant that they could deal with rapid changes according to changed conditions without drowning in cumbersome work on documentation.
+This meant that the team could deal with rapid change according to changing conditions without drowning in cumbersome documentation work.

 At inUse we are very proud to be part of a project with such vast potential to make the everyday lives of healthcare staff easier.
-It’s also great to work with an organisation in which the user’s experience has such a great influence on decisions.
-Over a couple of years we have been part of the UX team at Ascom, securing the user experience through the creation of prototypes, management of requirements, design and testing.
-We’ve also been coaching Ascom to build the UX and strategy (including impact mapping) by means of agile development work.
+It’s also great to work with an organisation in which the user’s experience has such a big influence on decisions.
+We have been part of the UX team at Ascom for a couple of years, securing the user experience through the creation of prototypes, management of requirements, design and testing.
+We’ve also been coaching Ascom to build the UX and strategy (including impact mapping) by using agile development methods.

 Read more about the product at ascommyco.com.